 Though the term “rote memorization” is typically tossed around in parenting and education circles to mean something bad, it's important to acknowledge the beneficial role being able to repeat what we hear and see plays in development, as well.

-Our brains are fascinating organs and our ability to memorize things is integral to even a young child’s education.
-From language acquisition and recognizing sight words to math facts and formulas, we depend on this ability.
+Our brains are fascinating organs and our ability to memorize things is integral to even a young child's education.

 Young children are going to repeat what they hear, and that's ok.
 What's important is that we don't feel like we spend (waste) their time or ours reciting facts.

 Essentially, memorization of facts for a young child should be “apply as needed” and avoided when possible.